 The use of mobile devices and social networking sites by children is prohibited within school.
 Online Safety is taught within Computing and PSHE lessons and it is hoped that the children take full advantage of understanding and adhering to the advice given.

-Whilst we will support families where issues have occurred, it is however the responsibility of parents/guardians, to monitor and be aware of their own children's behaviour, outside of school more important than ever to make sure that children and staff use technology appropriately to communicate with others.
+Whilst we will support families where issues have occurred, it is however the responsibility of parents/quardians, to monitor and be aware of their own children's behaviour, outside of school

 COVID - 19